A Fishing Trip to Metcalfe Ponds ca. 1895

 If we zoom in on the sign above the door we can see that the licensee is William Wilson.
 A search of newspaper articles on Trove shows that W. Wilson was the licensee of the Red Gum Hotel between 1893 and 1902.

-So it seems the party is heading north to what one photo describes as 'Metcalfe Ponds' (confusingly, because it's a long way from Metcalfe).
-Many years later the area was flooded to create Lake Eppalock and so it's unclear exactly where the six fishermen were standing in the photo at the top.
-A connection to the old name still remains as this arm of Lake Eppalock is now called Metcalfe Pool and there is a Metcalfe Pool Holiday Park at the end of the road.
+'Metcalfe Ponds' is rather a confusing locality name because it's a long way from Metcalfe.
+Many years later the area was flooded and submerged under Lake Eppalock.
+A connection to the old name still remains, as this arm of Lake Eppalock is now called Metcalfe Pool and there is a Metcalfe Pool Holiday Park at the end of the North Redesdale road.

 Men and horse drawn vehicles in countryside, G. L. Carter

-Below is an excerpt from a 1945 aerial map of the confluence of the two rivers, the Coliban River is coming in from the left (west) and the Campaspe from the right (southeast), the combined rivers flowing northeast (top of page).
+Below is an excerpt from a 1945 aerial map of the confluence of the two rivers, before the creation of Lake Eppalock.
+The Coliban River is coming in from the left (west) and the Campaspe from the right (southeast), the combined rivers flowing northeast (top of page).
 If you look closely at the first photo it may well show the men standing on the west side of the Campapse River with the Coliban River coming in left of photo.
-It must have been an excellent fishing spot.
+If so it would have made this a special place.
+Assured of deep water in all seasons it would have created an excellent fishing spot.
 The red lines show a suggested angle of view.

-There is one last photo in the series which shows them watering their hard working horses, perhaps readying them for their journey home after what we hope was a fruitful fishing expedition.
+In the next photo in the series it seems they're watering their hard working horses, perhaps readying them for their journey home after what we hope was a fruitful fishing expedition.
 Now I wonder how they kept their catch from spoiling?

 Comments